practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 end
 ```

-Using a `method_missing` hook and a bit of manual delegation for the `Prawn::Article.generate` class method, it is fairly easy to implement this DSL:
+Using a `method_missing` hook and the `Prawn::Article.generate` class method, it
+is fairly easy to implement this DSL:

 ```ruby
 module Prawn